Conserving water: 5 tips to help you cut consumption and costs

 Installation can be as easy as unscrewing the old fixture and screwing in the new one.
 There are plenty of reputable product manufacturers that you can find online.
 Try a simple Google search of “low flow kitchen and bath fixtures”.
 See other ways to save water in the kitchen.

-Improve toilet efficiency with a low flow or, even better, a dual flush toilet.
+2) Improve toilet efficiency with a low-flow or dual-flush toilet.

 Changing out a flush fixture can save you hefty amounts of water and cash.
 Most retrofits tend to be direct bolt-on replacements, much like low-flow sink fixtures but maybe requiring just a bit more effort.

 How much will you save?
 Until recently, standard flush volume for toilets was from three to five gallons.
 Today, with EPA-compliant fixtures, that per-flush volume can be as low as 1.6 gallons.
 You can also find highly efficient toilets that use about 1.1 gallons per flush.
 Better still, dual flush models generally require less than a gallon per flush for liquid waste, and between 1.1 and 1.6 gallons for solids.
 This significant reduction in water consumption quickly adds up to meaningful savings.
-Click here to learn how to choose a low flow toliet.
+Learn how to choose a low-flow toilet.

 One side note: Actual performance and flow of new fixtures will vary if your water pressure differs from the pressure used to rate them.